 Matthew Graham, project scientist at ZTF and lead author of the new paper, acknowledges that a luminosity so large would be unprecedented.
 But based on current knowledge, “it’s not unrealistic.
 It’s not beyond the bounds of possibility,” he says.
 Although running reliable computer simulations of the complex interactions of binary black holes in an active galactic nucleus is not yet feasible, extrapolation from past simulations convinced Graham’s team that its interpretation of the data was the most plausible.

 Unlike the gamma-ray burst in 2015, the new flare allowed the researchers to make predictions that will soon be put to the test.
 According to their model, at least one of the premerged black holes was spinning rapidly.
 “That’s something that we have to have in order for our scenario to make any sense,” McKernan says.
 The team also estimates the mass of the merged black hole to be around 100 times that of the sun.
-LIGO’s full analysis of the gravitational-wave data, which could be released as early as this summer, will support or refute both assertions.
+LIGO’s full analysis of the gravitational-wave data will support or refute both assertions.
 Additionally, as the merged black hole orbits the supermassive one, it will eventually reenter the accretion disk, triggering another flare of light that would be visible from Earth.
-The team anticipates that this will happen around a year from now.
+The team anticipates that this will happen sometime in the summer.

 “The main thing I’m excited about is this concrete prediction,” says Katerina Chatziioannou, a member of the LIGO team analyzing the gravitational waves from the event.
 “I’m waiting to see where that goes.”
 If the second flare occurs as predicted, it will spark a new era in the study of active galactic nuclei.